sugarlabs/musicblocks/guide/README.md

 <img src='https://rawgithub.com/walterbender/musicblocks/master/guide/lilypond1.svg'</img>

 The *Save as Lilypond* block will transcribe your composition.
 The output of the program above is saved to Downloads/hotdog.ly.
+There is also a *Save as Lilypond* button on the secondary toolbar.

 ```
 \version "2.18.2"